 Below you will find the steps for how to build a small pond:

 1. Choose a location – A miniature garden pond should be located where it can get four to six hours of sunlight.
 This will help to keep the pond healthy and clean.
-Avoid placing the pond where runoff from rain will go into it.
+Avoid placing the pond where runoff from rain will run into the water.
 This may wash debris in, and a miniature pond simply will not be able to function correctly with too much foreign matter.

 2. Decide how big your pond will be – When building small ponds, the ponds will need to be at least 2 feet deep.
 How wide it will be depends on the space you have in your garden.
 At a minimum, a miniature pond should be 3 feet across, but 4 feet or more would be better.

 3. Dig your pond – If you plan on keeping water plants in your miniature pond, dig down 1 foot and then start digging down the rest of the way 1 foot away from the edge of the pond.
-This will create a shelf that you can place water plants on.
+This will create a shelf to place your water plants.

 4. Line the pond – You can line small backyard ponds with any thick, pliable, waterproof plastic.
 You can buy pond liners at a hardware store or you can check your local farm supply stores for this material.
 Lay the liner in the hole and push it up against the sides of the hole.
 Try not to fold the liner, if possible.